 Once you're equipped with the skills to carry out tent repairs, you’ll save yourself money, you’ll save the environment, and it will take (some of) the stress out of that blizzard that seems to be hell-bent on destroying your beloved shelter.
 With our simple guide, you’ll be clued-up on all manner tips and tricks to restore your battered shell to a castle of canvas once more.

-Even the best tents need to a bit of TLC from time to time.
+Even the finest shelters need to a bit of TLC from time to time.
 A misplaced crampon, a particularly fierce gust, children; there are all kinds of terrors waiting to wreak havoc on your poles and fabric.
 By learning the basics of tent repairs, you can save yourself from having to fork out for a new shelter and learn to cherish the one you’ve already chosen.

 Once you’ve got tent repairs down to a tee, think about the difference you’ll make to the environment.
-As we all seek to become that bit greener, gear manufacturers are in fierce competition to deliver more eco-friendly kit, from the best hiking boots and best sleeping bags, to more efficient camping stoves.
+As we all seek to become that bit greener, gear manufacturers are in fierce competition to deliver more eco-friendly kit, from the best camping tent and the coziest sleeping bag, to more efficient camping stoves.
 However, remember – the most environmentally friendly gear is the gear that you already own.

 So, don’t be that person who puts an entire tent in the trash because of a torn flysheet.
 For tent fabrics, many camping brands make specialised tent repair kits with handy patches and tapes.
 What’s purchasing a little repair kit when weighed against buying a whole new tent?

 Now, let’s consider how we go about tent repairs: